jeefy/booty/README.md

   -h, --help                    help for booty
-      --httpPort int            Port to use for the HTTP server (default 8080) --serverIP string         IP address that clients can connect to (default "127.0.0.1") --updateSchedule string   Cron schedule to use for cleaning up cache files (default "* */1 * * *")
+      --httpPort int            Port to use for the HTTP server (default 8080) --serverIP string         IP address that clients can connect to (default "127.0.0.1") --joinString string       The kubeadm join string to use to auto-join to a K8s cluster (kubeadm join 192.168.1.10:6443 --token TOKEN --discovery-token-ca-cert-hash sha256:SHA_HASH (default "")
+      --updateSchedule string   Cron schedule to use for cleaning up cache files (default "* */1 * * *")
 ```